thron7/image_loader/README.rst

   - On downloading an image the local file is locked, so concurrent downloads of the same file will not interfer with each other.
-This might be interesting if one instance of the script is started while another is still running with the same arguments, which might occur e.g. when it is invoked via cron and a single run takes longer than the time until the next invocation.
+This might be interesting if one instance of the script is started while another is still running with the same arguments, e.g. when it is invoked via cron and a single run takes longer than the time until the next invocation.
 If a lock cannot be obtained the particular URL is skipped.
   - It uses both a thread and a connection pool, to make downloads more efficient.
+  - It does not, though, manage server load other than through the connection pools (e.g. no throttling).
   - As a default, it checks for freshness of a local copy if there already is one, so an up-to-date image is not re-downloaded.
 Use the ``--force`` switch to force downloading images anyway.